 The School aims to create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse or be a risk to the safety or welfare of children.
-The Management Committee will act reasonably in making decisions about the suitability of prospective employees, supply staff, volunteers, contractors and external providers using the school premises for the purposes of running activities for children, based on checks and evidence including: criminal record checks (DBS checks), barred list checks, Childcare Disqualification declaration (where relevant) and, in the case of teaching staff, prohibition checks together with references and interview information.
+The Management Committee will act reasonably in making decisions about the suitability of prospective employees, supply staff, volunteers and contractors based on checks and evidence including: criminal record checks (DBS checks), barred list checks, Childcare Disqualification declaration (where relevant) and, in the case of teaching staff, prohibition checks together with references and interview information.